HTW-MMP/heinz/README.md

 </a>
 ```

-On the right side of your navigation you find a dropdown menu.
+On the right side of the navbar you find a dropdown menu.
 It works as a simple list.
 You can add or remove single items by using `<li><a href="#">Item</a></li>`.
 There's also a dropdown included.
 You can find it within the item called "Parent".
-You can change the title and add or remove single dropdown items.

 ```
 <li class="dropdown">